Southwest Library Branch

 This study revealed that Brantford already has a current library space deficit of more than 23,000 square feet, based on library best practices.
 This shortage will become more drastic as Brantford's population continues to grow.
 In just 20-years, by 2041, Brantford's population is expected to be 144,000.

 In addition to a space deficit, there is also a shortage of physical library materials available in the Brantford Public Library's collection.
-Currently, the Library offers 1.54 physical items per resident (beyond a large digital collection), which is well short of a recommended 2.3 items per person.
+Currently, the Library offers 1.54 physical items per resident (in addition to a robust digital collection).
+This is well short of a recommended 2.3 items per person.